-3. U. T. System: Annual Presentation of the Reporting Package for the Board of Regents.--Mr. R. D. Burck, Executive Vice Chancellor for Business Affairs, reviewed the information contained in the updated University of Texas System "Reporting Package for the Board of Regents" dated February 1998.
+3. U. T. System: Annual Presentation of the Reporting Package for the Board of Regents.--

+Mr. R. D. Burck, Executive Vice Chancellor for Business Affairs, will report to the U. T. Board of Regents on the information contained in the updated U. T. System "Reporting Package for the Board of Regents."
 Information provided in the report includes financial, investment, and research data for the U. T. System institutions covering a five-year period ending August 31, 1997.
 The report also includes faculty, employee, and student demographics extending from the Fall 1993 through the Fall 1997 Semester.
+A copy of the "Reporting Package for the Board of Regents" is on file in the Office of the Board of Regents.